2025 Leadership Program

 April 11, 12:00-1:30 PM

-The Power of Collaboration: Building Relationships to Drive Innovation (Sean Hauze | San Diego State University)
+(Innovation) The Power of Collaboration: Building Relationships to Drive Innovation | Sean Hauze

 Join us for The Power of Collaboration: Building Relationships to Drive Innovation, a dynamic session led by Dr. Sean Hauze that explores how strategic leadership, trust, and collaboration fuel innovation.
 Drawing from Dr. Hauze’s extensive experience in instructional technology, digital transformation, and cross-functional partnerships, this session offers real-world insights and actionable strategies for cultivating high-impact teams.
 Attendees will learn how to foster a culture of innovation through effective relationship-building, stakeholder engagement, and collaborative problem-solving—gaining tools to lead with vision, navigate change, and unite diverse perspectives to drive breakthrough solutions.